 The Best Pistachios for Pistachio Layer Cake

 Finely ground pistachios are responsible for both flavoring the cake and adding structure to the crumb.
 The best kind of pistachios to use in this recipe are raw, unsalted pistachios that have been de-shelled.
-They will give this cake much better pistachio flavor than your average snacking pistachios, which tend to be roasted and salted.
+I recently tried this recipe with roasted unsalted pistachios and they worked great too.
+Either of those options will give this cake much better pistachio flavor than your average snacking pistachios, which tend to be salted.

-You should be able to find raw, unsalted pistachios either in the snack section or bulk section of your local grocery store.
+You should be able to find raw unsalted pistachios and roasted unsalted pistachios either in the snack section or bulk section of your local grocery store.
 Natural grocery stores tend to carry the most options, but they can be on the spendy side.
 The best deals I’ve found are at Trader Joe’s ($5.99 for 8 Oz) and these pistachios on Amazon being a close second ($5.00 for 5 Oz).
 Here’s what they look like ground into crumbs for the cake batter and garnish:

 Pistachio Raspberry Mascarpone Heaven